-(in thousands) Loss before transfers of SFGH on a GAAP basis \$(21,904) Reimbursement to City General Fund for SB 855 matching program (73,307) Transfer of accrued vacation and sick leave liability to governmental activities 3,672 Transfers from City General Fund to support SFGH on: Operation of Mental Health Rehabilitation Facility (287) Other Program Support 5,959 Interest expense on the overdraft funds with the City Treasury 1,708 Expenses which require budgetary funding but are not GAAP basis expenses: Capitalized services and other asset purchases (4,413) Change in encumbrances and appropriation carryforwards 4,727 Other expenses (302) Expenses which do not require budgetary funding but are GAAP basis expenses: Depreciation expense 6,432 Net loss of SFGH requiring General Fund subsidy on a Budget basis \$(78,015) Net 1088 of order requiring deficient and supplied of a decay of a ¥
+(in thousands) Loss before transfers of SFGH on a GAAP basis \$(21,904) Reimbursement to City General Fund for SB 855 matching program (73,307) Transfer of accrued vacation and sick leave liability to governmental activities 3,672 Transfers from City General Fund to support SFGH on: Operation of Mental Health Rehabilitation Facility (287) Other Program Support 5,959 Interest expense on the overdraft funds with the City Treasury 1,708 Expenses which require budgetary funding but are not GAAP basis expenses: Capitalized services and other asset purchases (4,413) Change in encumbrances and appropriation carryforwards 4,727 Other expenses (302) Expenses which do not require budgetary funding but are GAAP basis expenses: Depreciation expense 6,432 Net loss of SFGH requiring General Fund subsidy on a Budget basis \$(78,015)

 SFGH has agreements with third-party payors that provide for reimbursement to SFGH at amounts different from its established rates.
-Contractual adjustments under third-party reimbursement programs represent the difference between SFGH's established rates and amounts reimbursed by third-party payors with whom such agreements have been established are Medicare, Medical, the State of California through Senate Bills 855 and 1255 and the Short-Doyle mental health program, the federal Medical Education Program and Administrative Claiming System, and a managed care agreement signed with a health maintenance organization (HMO).
+Contractual adjustments under third-party reimbursement programs represent the difference between SFGH's established rates and amounts reimbursed by third-party payors.
+Major third-party payors with whom such agreements have been established are Medicare, Medical, the State of California through Senate Bills 855 and 1255 and the Short-Doyle mental health program, the federal Medi-Cal Medical Education Program and Administrative Claiming System, and a managed care agreement signed with a health maintenance organization (HMO).